Smartmelon/BandSpace/pages/en/index.md

 Version number: V0.2.1
 Last Updated: June 20, 2023

-> You can design the spectrum for your favorite songs and generate lighting effects with one click.
-You can also export the spectrum file and share it with your friends!
+> You can design beatmaps for your favorite songs and generate lighting effects with one-click.
+You can also export your beatmap files and share them with your friends!

 # About